MJFND/data-kalite/README.md

 - Easy to run default metrics with option to overwrite

 ## Usage
-For now pulling it locally and using as is or building it as a package would work, I may push this to PyPi later.
+For now pulling it locally and using as is or building it as a package `pip install .` would work, I may push this to PyPi later.

 ### Metrics
 How to run metrics: </br>